 Buying Recommendations

 There is no absolute best recommendation when it comes about hard or soft lying.
-Among us there are people with their own particular sensibilities, that require a particular demand.
+Every single one of us have a particular way, that requires a particular demand.
 Some products have a special feature that pleases certain people.
+But the whole circus about the "right way of sleeping" arises mainly from the fact that large companies are alienating customers to compete for a big market.

 soft or hard beds